ibm-cloud-docs/vmwaresolutions/shared/shared_vcd-ops-guide.md

 7. Check the connect box and set the IP Mode to DHCP.
 Click **Save**.
 8. Repeat this process for any other VMs.
 Click **Save**.

-After the VMs are connected to the organization Virtual Data Center network they are able to communicate with each other.
+After the VMs are connected to the organization Virtual Data Center network, they are able to communicate with each other.
 You can ping from one of the VMs to another to test.
 If there’s no response from the ping command, check the OS firewalls to see whether ICMP is allowed.

 #### Enable inbound and outbound traffic
 {: #shared_vcd-ops-guide-enable-traffic}